KeeTraxx/springboot-workshop-2018/src/block_1.md

 Library to create standalone Spring applications.

-Also a collection of "starter" packages with convention-over-configuration solution.
+Also a collection of "starter" packages with convention-over-configuration solutions.

 ---